Interruption in access to appointment booking service 27 March 19:00-23:00 More information

 - If you live and study in Finland, check if you can get general housing allowance.
 It must be claimed separately.

-Alternatively you can complete fill in and print an application for financial aid and mail it to Kela or hand it in at your school.
+Alternatively you can fill in and print an application for financial aid and mail it to Kela or hand it in at your school.

 - If you are in higher education, complete the application for financial aid (OT 2e) for students of universities and universities of applied sciences.

 - If you are under 18 years of age, you can either apply for financial aid yourself or your legal guardian can do it on your behalf.
 You can also complete and sign the application together.
 However, your legal guardian cannot file an online application through Kela’s online customer service on your behalf.
-Although you are minor, you may be able to get your own online bank ID and password or a mobile ID, which will allow you sign in to Kela’s online customer service.
-You should agree this with your guardian and with your bank or telecommunications service provider.
+Although you are minor, you may be able to get your own online bank ID and password or a mobile ID, which will allow you to sign in to Kela’s online customer service.
+You should agree on this with your guardian and with your bank or telecommunications service provider.